Tokyo Disneyland

 BEAT THE CROWDS

 Crowds may have a negative impact your experience.
 This is obviously true for every theme park visit, but Tokyo Disney Resort is especially notorious for its sky-high attendance.
-Luckily, picking the right dates can solve 90% of that problem.
+Luckily, picking the right dates can solve 90 percent of that problem.
 Of course, weekends and holidays are the least favourable times for being here.
 We never encountered unbearable crowds during our mid-week visits in April (avoid Japan’s Golden Week, though), but the early November trip was very busy.
 There are multiple crowd calendars on the internet and even though they aren’t free of errors, they can give an idea of what to expect.

 WORTH A VISIT?